 - Over 215 people engaged within sense of place groups

 - 1257 people reach with the circulation of the information bulletin

 - 289 people engaged through networking events

-One of the great joys of the Carbon Landscape is the 64 groups that we are working with who have gone on to set up 35 projects for themselves.
-A special mention has to go the Friends groups of key sites and Sandra Hardingham of Leonard Cheshire Disability who have pooled resources to help increase accessibility for people with additional needs.
+64 groups that we have worked with have gone on to set up 30 projects for themselves!
+We have also worked with other organisations, particularly Leonard Cheshire Disability and have pooled resources to help increase accessibility for people with additional needs.

-Through conserving natural and cultural heritage, the project will engage local people to become the Custodians of our Future.
+Through conserving natural and cultural heritage, the project has engage local people, groups and beneficiaries to become the Custodians of our Future!

 Contact the Carbon Landscape Partnership Team: